 How Does Tea Tree Oil for Acne Work?

 Tea tree oil is a natural antiseptic is extracted from the leaves of an indigenous Australian tree known as Melaleuca alternifolia.
 Tea tree oil is an excellent skin treatment option, especially for oily, acne-prone skin, which is why it is considered the best natural remedy for acne.
+A DNA test kit can help you determine your likeliness of having acne-prone skin.
 Although the use of tea tree oil for acne has been found to be quite effective, not many of us know how it works.

 Acne cannot take hold of a person’s skin when one of the conditions that contribute to its development is absent.
 The application of tea tree oil can help counteract the growth of Propionibacterium acnes, which is why this essential oil is especially useful in the fight against acne.